-A web designer is someone who is both creative and technically inclined, and uses both these attributes to build or redesign websites.
-The web designer has the ability to understand what is needed to make a website functional and easy to use, but at the same time make it aesthetically appealing to the user.
+Web designers build or redesign websites.
+They understand what it takes to make a website functional and easy to use, but also understand what is needed to make it aesthetically appealing to the user.

 What does a Web Designer do?

-A web designer's main job is to design web pages.
-There is a lot to consider in the design of websites which may not be immediately apparent when looking at a webpage for the first time.
+A web designer's main job is obviously to design web pages.
+However, there is a lot to consider in the design process.

 The aesthetic aspect is an important one and selecting the appropriate colors, font, layout and images creates the whole personality of the website.
-In addition to considering aesthetic aspects, the usability of the website has to be a priority.
-It is important to create a page that the target market can relate to.
+In addition to considering aesthetic aspects, the usability of the website has to be a priority — it is important to create pages that the target market can easily use.

 What is the workplace of a Web Designer like?

-The workplace will depend on the specific type of company the designer is working for.
-A web design company tends to be part of the creative industries and will typically have a contemporary approach to office space.
-These types of companies often employ ideas thought to enhance the creative process and aim to create open offices where ideas and inspiration can be shared.
-This type of workplace is likely to have a casual dress code and attract a younger worker.
-It may be acceptable to work from home and flexible work hours might be offered.
+The workplace of a web designer will depend on the specific type of company the designer is working for.
+Web design companies tend to be run by creative people and typically have a contemporary approach to office space, often offering open concept offices where ideas and inspiration can be shared.
+This type of workplace is likely to have a casual dress code.
+It may also be acceptable to work from home and flexible work hours are sometimes offered.

-A lot of web designers do freelance work and will work from home.
-Their home office will be set up entirely as they choose, although they may have to be prepared to travel to consult with clients, and work environments may vary depending on the type of client or company they are working with.
+A lot of web designers do freelance work and work from home.
+Their home office will be set up entirely as they choose, although they may have to be prepared to travel to consult with clients.
 This option gives a lot of freedom with regards to working hours and location, and is a great option.